SUNET/cnaas-nms/docs/reporef/index.rst

 - vxlan_vni_range: Define a range of VNIs to be used for VXLANs, ex "10000-99999".
 If any VXLANs are configured with VNIs outside of this range an error will be raised when refreshing settings.
+- arista_models_32bit: Optional list of strings of Arista models that should be upgraded with 32-bit firmware instead of the default 64-bit firmware when using "detect_arch-" keyword in the filename parameter to /firmware/upgrade API endpoint.
+If not specified use list of models provided by NMS.
+  If set to empty list always use 64-bit firmware.

 Example of base_system.yml: